A model for structured information representation in neural networks

-We show through computer simulations that the proposed model provides a new mechanism for basic cognitive operations.
-In particular, we investigate biologically rather realistic models for networks of spiking neurons in the brain.
-Our results indicate that the assembly projection concept extends the computational capability of neural networks in the direction of cognitive computation, symbolic computation, and the representation and computational use of abstract knowledge.
+We show that this model can represent simple sentences in a structured manner by binding content from the content space to semantic variables encoded by the variable spaces.
+The resulting activity of the network is consistent with the fMRI data from Frankland and Greene \citep{FranklandGreene:15}.
+We further show that this model is capable of performing additional elementary processing operations proposed as atomic computational primitives in the brain by Marcus et al.~\citep{MarcusETAL:14}: copying the content of one variable to another, and comparing the contents of two variables.
+Our results indicate that the concept of neural spaces and assembly projections extends the computational capabilities of neural networks in the direction of cognitive computation, symbolic computation, and the representation and computational use of abstract knowledge.